PrimalHQ/primal-android-app/README.md

 ```properties
 localStorage.keyAlias={KeystoreAliasForEncryption}
 ```
-If you want to build the release build with your own certificate you can use `releasePlayStore` or `releaseAlternative` build variant which will read the certificate details from following properties in `config.properties`:
+If you want to build the release build with your own certificate you can use `googlePlayRelease` or `aospAltRelease` build variant which will read the certificate details from following properties in `config.properties`:
 ```properties
 {signingConfigName}.storeFile={PathToYourCertificate}